versly/wsdoc/README.md

 * Only a subset of the Spring web bind annotations are supported.
 This isn't by design or due to fundamental limitations; we've just only built support for the parts that we use.

-* The RestDocAssembler should run against a .ser file directly, so that you don't need to assemble a WAR prior to creating your documentation.
-In a build script, this isn't much of an issue, since Spring Web Services end up in a WAR anyways, but it would be more convenient for testing the generated output.

 <a id="configuration"/>
 #### Configuration and options